 Anyway, I was thinking about my previous post about Minimalism in which I mention “everyone should have a Monica Closet,” and I thought about all the other things Friends characters taught me about money.
 As it happens, the Friends dealt with money in their lives and with each other quite often!
 And not always very well…

-I’m splitting this into a series of posts over the next few days, one for each Friend, and then I’ll compile them all at the end.
+I’ve split this into a series of posts over the next few days, one for each Friend.
 Rachel was up first, and now it’s time for her favorite/least favorite friend, Ross.
 I’m going to be honest with you - I don’t really enjoy Ross very much and I found it really hard to write his piece compared to some of the other characters.
 That said, he’s got a couple of great things I can use as financial analogies (and the first one was the inspiration for this piece.
 Go figure!)

 Ross is an enthusiastic paleontologist who is a year older than most of the Friends gang, and Monica’s older brother.
 His storyline is primarily about failed relationships, neurotic paranoia, obnoxious quirkiness, and his parents’ unrealistic obsession with him as their golden child compared to Monica, the one they kind of wish they’d never birthed (can you tell Ross isn’t my *favorite* character?!)…Ross does have some fantastic storylines and hilarious moments, though, so let’s get to it and review what he might be able to teach us about money.